New Mexico Courses, Summer 2015

 Recommended text: William Shakespeare, The Bedford Shakespeare, ed.
 Russ McDonald and Lena Orlin (Macmillan).

 7290 Teaching, Reading (and Enjoying) Poetry/B. Smith/T, Th 9–11:45

 Anyone who likes music ought to like poetry; yet students (and sometimes, secretly, their teachers) often approach poetry with anxiety, if not downright hostility.
 This course is designed to change such attitudes.
 We will begin by locating sound and rhythm in the body.
 Grounding ourselves in those physiological sensations, we will proceed, period by period, to read, discuss, and enjoy some of the English language’s greatest designs on our bodies and imaginations.
 Participants in the seminar will be asked to carry out three writing projects: an essay in criticism, a plan for teaching one or more of the poems, and some poetry of their own devising.
-(This course can be used to satisfy either a Group 2 or a Group 3 requirement.)
+(This course may be taken for either Group 2 or Group 3 credit.)

-Texts:The Norton Anthology of Poetry, Shorter 5th Ed., ed.
-Margaret Ferguson (Norton); Robert Pinsky, The Sounds of Poetry (Farrar, Straus and Giroux).
+Texts:The Norton Anthology of Poetry, shorter 5th ed., ed.
+Margaret Ferguson (Norton).

 Group 3 (British Literature since the Seventeenth Century)